Prabuddhi-05/human/README.md

 ## How to arrange the setup before running the system

 PREREQUISITES:
-1. Install ROS Noetic through the link in [here](http://wiki.ros.org/noetic/Installation/Ubuntu).
+1. Install ROS Noetic through the link in [here](http://wiki.ros.org/noetic/Installation/Ubuntu) in Ubuntu 20.04.
+2. Create a catkin workspace called `catkin_ws` and create an `src` directory by issuing the command `mkdir -p ~/catkin_ws/src`
+3. In the source directory, clone the [ultralytics_ros]([https://github.com/Alpaca-zip/ultralytics_ros.git]) repository.

 1. Create a catkin workspace called `catkin_ws` and create an `src` directory by issuing the command `mkdir -p ~/catkin_ws/src`